maddires-del/ai-career-agent-p3/README.md

 Version 6:
 Added external grounding through skills.csv.

-## Limitations
+Current Limitations

 The current version executes MCP tools before passing results to Gemini.

-Future improvements would allow the language model to autonomously select and invoke tools through a full function-calling loop.
+Future work would implement a full tool-calling loop where Gemini autonomously decides when to invoke tools and how to use the returned results.

-The current grounding dataset is focused on Data Science, Machine Learning, and Generative AI internship skills.
+This would more closely align with a production MCP architecture.